 But how would Jumping Man, when it takes its mask off, have Laura’s smile?
 And why would the Jumping Man say things in such a Laura way?
 “It’s a real mystery.”

 I am assuming it to be truth that the Girl in New Mexico was Sarah.
 Before she was possessed by the FrogMoth, she “just knew” where Boy lived.
 I’m going to take that her clairvoyance came before the parasite climbed in.
 I am also taking the leap to say it’s perfectly plausible that the Golden Laura Orb descended on Sarah Novack as a little girl (much around the same age as when Leland was possessed by BOB).
 The presence of that orb could easily be the explanation for Sarah’s clairvoyance.
-Because the image was of Laura’s prom photo, it literally contained a moment in Sarah’s future.
+Because the image was of Laura’s homecoming photo, it literally contained a moment in Sarah’s future.
 The orb could have given Sarah a connection through time to that point in Sarah’s future, and Sarah may have memories between past and future passing through her mind from the moment the orb entered her.
 She could just know these things.
 And she probably wouldn’t even know why.

 But instead of being inside Sarah to become Laura one day through her mother, what if it went another way?
 When the Woodsmen hypnotized Sarah’s town through the radio signals to allow for the parasite to find a body, the freshly hatched FrogMoth had its pick of anyone.
 Yet it went through orb-infused Sarah’s window.
 Was it the thoughts of sexual awakening from her kiss with the Boy?
 I suggest it was the magic alchemical orb inside her that was too attractive for the bug to pass up.
 And it began feeding on it immediately.
 That orb was the FrogMoth’s early sustenance, and the parasite could have evolved into the Jumping Man because it ate the strongest meal it could find.

 Sarah’s demon talks like Laura to the truck driver.
 Discussion boards and social media were full of fans who at the time wondered if it was Laura.
 That tells me the Laura Orb was slowly but surely growing through that dark FrogMoth and reasserting control.
 If I were the Jumping Man, I’d be worried, because after all, you are what you eat, and I think Sarah has another internal struggle inside her: the Jumping Man, that spawn of Experiment, is being taken over from within by that golden orb.
 Instead of completely being able to take over Sarah like BOB was able to take over Leland, Sarah maintained her autonomy from Jumping Man because the essence of Laura was coming through the FrogMoth.
-The double possession ends up making an odd hybrid creature that has Laura’s face within a Jumping Man, and by Season Three, Sarah appears to be inhabited by a spirit that doesn’t know if it’s for positivity or negativity.
+The double possession ends up making an odd hybrid creature that has Laura’s face within a Jumping Man, and by Season 3, Sarah appears to be inhabited by a spirit that doesn’t know if it’s for positivity or negativity.

 Keeping Jumping Man at bay could have easily been the golden orb’s intention by design of the Fireman.
 The orb would be a safety mechanism to protect Laura from being raised outright by two monsters.
 And it could very easily be a metaphor for a fight for Sarah’s soul as well.